bmblack2/LEARN/README.md

 # LEARN
-teach yourself some new code
+# teach yourself some new code
+get-childitem